The prescribed mean curvature measure equation in non-parametric form: Maximum principle for continuous solutions

 \section{Maximum principle for continuous solutions}

 Next, we prove a maximum principle in the particular case of solutions to the PMCM equation which are continuous inside the domain $\Omega$.
-This restriction is unavoidable, as the example of non-uniqueness constructed in Section \ref{sec:example} shows.
+A restriction of this kind is indeed necessary, as the example of non-uniqueness constructed in Section \ref{sec:example} shows.
 Instead, the continuity assumption on $u$ implies that

-for any choice of the Borel map $\lambda$.
-We stress that that this maximum principle holds without a--priori restrictions on the admissible measure $\mu$.
+for any choice of the Borel map $\lambda$, see \cite[Remark 4.10]{crasta2019pairings}.
+We stress that this maximum principle holds without a-priori restrictions on the admissible measure $\mu$.